globulus/simi/guides/classes.md

 class Subclass is Superclass1, Superclass2, Superclass3
 ```

-Superclasses are hierarchical, meaning that the order in which you list them matters.
+Superclasses are hierarchical, meaning the order in which you list them matters.
 The first one is the most important one, and the last one the least important.
 This hierarchy comes into play if two superclasses contain the same field - the more important superclass wins, and the subclass will inherit its method by default.

 Each and every class you type will silently inherit the *Object* class, even if you don't specify it.
 This means that every instance has access to all the *Object* methods by default.